joeschmo/gst-hs/README.md

 ## Known Bugs

-- do not have variable names that start with the letter `z`.
-Unfortunately the parser will consume the `z` and believe it has found the expression for zero.

 - when using `natrec e {z => e0 | s(x) with y => e1}`, if `e1` is a multiple argument function being
   applied on `y` and `x` (or `s(x)`), try to make it such that `y` is applied before `x`.
 Some of the local variable binding logic may be slightly off, and so `natrec` can give incorrect results